 Sustainable branding matters as more people get on board with reducing their carbon footprint in any small way they can.
 Preserving the Earth for future generations requires forethought and forward-thinking.
-Going green also gives you an edge and helps attract eco-friendly people who want to do business with companies that care about the environment.
+Going green also gives you an edge and helps attract people who want to do business with companies that care about the environment.
+As such, it’s important to learn how to make your design business more eco-friendly.

 Over the last five years, around 28 percent more companies set goals for carbon emissions and water conservation.
 If you want to keep up with the competition and join the cause, now is the time to ensure your business is eco-friendly.

 There are many ways of minimizing your carbon footprint for your design business.
-Here are eight simple changes you can make today that will ensure your operation is one of the greenest around.
+Here are eight simple changes you can make today that will ensure your design business make your design business more eco-friendly.

 1. Limit Office Supplies